 Instructions for Oven Baking

 - Put flour, ginger, yeast in a bowl and combine well.
+(See the notes below for an alternative method of proofing the yeast first, if you prefer doing that)

 - Add the butter cubes and combine them until they're smaller chunks.
 Don't worry about them being chunky.